-We encourage you to post your positions on College Central Network, so as to reach as many candidates as possible for a strong applicant pool.
+We encourage you to post your positions on College Central Network as an effective way to reach as many candidates as possible for a strong applicant pool.
 If you do not have an account, follow the link and select “Employers.”
 From there, you will “Create Account” and register.
 NC State adheres to EOE policies.

 Other Recruitment Resources & Ideas:

 - Take advantage of all on-campus events: Spring Job & Internship Fair, Speed Networking Meet & Greet, others

 - Contact your instructor to discuss options.
 Programs with established curricular internship support: Visual Communication/Graphic Design, Business/Marketing, Accounting, Information Technology & Cyber Security

 - Invite students, faculty, or staff to your facility